 In this day and age, you HAVE to make sure your company’s data is protected.
 With hackers seeking financial gain by holding your information ransom, you’ve got to ensure the MSP you partner with has a solid data security policy.
 Ask how they’ve tested their security plan and how they monitor risks for your company.
 If you sense any type of hesitation or confusion, move on.
 Risking your data for an inexperienced MSP isn’t worth it.

 What happens if the engineer assigned to you leaves the MSP?

-Do you have experience working within our industry and with our size of company?
+Do you have experience working within our industry and with our company size?